Jean-Fred64/C64-XUM1541-II/C64 XUM1541-II/README.md

 | Mounting ***          | Nylon M3x6mm nylon screws                                         |    (4)|
 | Mounting ***          | M3 nylon nut                                                      |    (4)|

-*) I've purchased a couple of different Arduino Pro Micro boards that had a different physical size, so take care to match up the pins to the PCB so that you solder it up to match the board you own.
+*) Arduino Pro Micro boards that had a different physical size, so take care to match up the pins to the PCB so that you solder it up to match the board you own.

 **) The value to be installed here needs to match the LEDs installed, value should be acceptable for most cheaper LEDs.
 If the using LEDs in any way listed as bright or are in any way clear, you'll need to calculate a suitable value in order to not blind yourself when looking at them.